We are all guilty of impulse purchases, but did you know that there are retail tricks stores use just to get you to spend more money?

 17. Counter-Clockwise Design

-We’ve already written about how expensive products are placed at eye level, and essentials are strategically located in the back of the store, but the overall flow of retails stores is designed on purpose as well.
+We’ve already written about how expensive products are placed at eye level, and essentials are strategically located in the back of the store, but the overall flow of retail stores is designed on purpose as well.

-If you think about the layout of many big box retailers, you’ll notice that things like clothes, toys, home goods, and electronics are located on the right side of the store and food on the left.
+If you think about the layout of many big box retailers, you’ll notice that things like clothes, toys, home goods, and electronics are located on the right side of the store, and food on the left.